 Vikuñas on one of the few green spots in the southern high plain around the Chimborazo.
 A gift of the Chilean government, whose preservation is supervised and expensively paid by the State of Ecuador.
 It is the only area of Ecuador, where they have remained.
 Chronicles say that the the only one that was allowed to wear clothing made of vikuña wool, was the Inka himself.
 Each day a new shirt, artfully woven, while the old one was burned immediately.
 On the way downward by paraglider, I flew closely over the herd of these graceful creatures.
 They all turned their heads with their beautiful eyes up towards me.

 Further approach.
 The Whymper hut, a refuge named after the first ascender, lies invisible in a little hollow straight ahead.
 To the left of of it, underneath the glacier, the launch for the flight back towards the road.
-At the right, at the end of the rock the Whymper needles, nice point of climbing to get used to the height and watching sunsets.
+Not visible anymore to the right, at the end of the rock the Whymper needles, nice point of climbing to get used to the height and watching sunsets.
 From there the route of the first ascender started.
 Our route, the presently normal ascent route leads from underneath the rock left (Castillo) onto the glacier and from there in a few turns to the left flank and then straightforward to the top.

 The point below the Castillos, where the glacier equipment is put on in the night becomes dangerous between eight and ten in the morning on the way back due to falling rocks.
 I took a short rest there at the descent and almost got my head knocked off.